zkcpku/zkcpku.github.io/index.md

 ## 📝 **Selected Publications**

+- **SEAlign** | *ICSE 2026*
+  A novel alignment framework aimed at bridging the gap between code generation models and real-world software engineering agent.

 - **CodeDPO** | *ACL 2025 Main Conference*
   A preference optimization framework for code models that focuses on both correctness and efficiency without depending on external resources.